tokamak-network/tokamak-dao-contracts/docs/en/dao-upgraded-en.md

 ## Changes to the Contract structure of DAOCommitteProxy

 The existing Proxy structure had a problem in that it could only refer to one logic, so the addition of DAO logic was limited.
 As TON Staking was upgraded to TON StakingV2, functions needed to be added, and the situation arose where existing functions had to be deleted.
-Therefore, we changed the Proxy structure to maintain existing functions while adding new functions, and improved the structure to enable continuous upgrades in the future.
+Therefore, changed the Proxy structure to maintain existing functions while adding new functions, and improved the structure to enable continuous upgrades in the future.

 > Original DAO structure
 ![DAO_Original](https://github.com/tokamak-network/ton-staking-v2/blob/NewDAOStructure/doc/img/DAO_Original.jpg)